helpingstar/gym-2048/README.md

 * 3 : Swipe down

 # Observation Space
-The observation is a ndarray with shape (size, size, 1).
+The observation is a ndarray with shape (1, size, size).

 The elements correspond to the following:
 * 0 : Blank cell